jupyterhub/zero-to-jupyterhub-k8s/CONTRIBUTING.md

 ## 4: Build images, update values, install chart

-This repository contains various `Dockerfile`s that builds to docker images in use by the Helm chart.
+This repository contains various `Dockerfile`s that are used to build docker images required by the Helm chart.
 To help us build these docker images only when needed, and to update the Helm chart's [values.yaml](jupyterhub/values.yaml) file to use the most recent image, we rely on a command line tool called [`chartpress`](https://github.com/jupyterhub/chartpress) that is installed as